phaseworld-creator/Open-Aimbot/README.md

 <div align="center">
     <h1>Open Aimbot</h1>

 Welcome to the **pix**!
 We develop various utilities for Roblox, security systems, protection and scripts for specific games, general scenarios.
-You can find more of our projects on our [Discord Server](https://twix.cyou/pix).
 </div>

 ___